-Once accepted into the Gardner-Webb Physician Assistant Program, the following conditions must be met in order to matriculate into the program.
+Once accepted into the Gardner-Webb Physician Assistant Program, the following conditions must be met and completed by the stated deadlines in order to matriculate into the program.

 - Technical Standards form

 - Health Insurance documentation (policy statement from insurance provider)